 The unit for the Olink data output is normalized protein expression values (NPX) which is a relative value based on controls.
 There is not a calibration curve for each protein measured.
 Therefore, there is no limit of detection in the Olink HD platform, and all values represent relative signal.
-Thus, no value will be below LOD and thus all values will be > zero.
 The values in fraction six and seven of the CD63 graph likely represent the assay background.
 The language in the methods section has been updated to make this point clear.

-4) The abstract is exceptionally brief and insufficiently describing the methods and findings
+4) The abstract is exceptionally brief and insufficiently describing the methods and findings.

 We have expanded the abstract to describe our methods and findings more clearly.